Back to Blog

 • Pill reminder apps send notifications when it's time for medication

-• Smart pill dispensers automatically dispense the right pills at the right time
+• Smart pill dispensers (like Hero or MedMinder) automatically dispense the right pills at the right time and alert you if a dose is missed

-• Pharmacy sync services align all prescriptions to a single refill date
+• Pharmacy sync services align all prescriptions to a single refill date, reducing the cognitive load of managing multiple refill schedules

 Remote Health Monitoring

-• Sleep trackers that reveal changes in rest patterns
+• Sleep trackers that reveal changes in rest patterns, which can be early indicators of depression or health changes

 Smart Home Devices

-• Voice assistants for reminders, entertainment, and emergency calls
+• Voice assistants (Amazon Echo, Google Home) for reminders, entertainment, hands-free calling, and emergency calls

 Care Coordination Tools

-• CaringBridge or similar platforms for health updates to the extended family
+• CaringBridge or similar platforms for health updates to the extended family, reducing the number of individual update calls you need to make

-• Task-sharing apps to distribute caregiving responsibilities among siblings
+• Task-sharing apps (like Lotsa Helping Hands or CareZone) to distribute caregiving responsibilities among siblings and extended family

 Building Your Technology Stack

 Don't try to implement everything at once.
+That's a recipe for another kind of burnout.
 Start with the highest-impact, lowest-friction solution:

-1. Week 1 — Set up a daily AI wellness call (eliminates the #1 daily stressor)
+1. Week 1 — Set up a daily AI wellness call (eliminates the number one daily stressor for most caregivers)

 2. Week 2 — Organize medications with a management system

-3. Week 3 — Install one smart home device (start with a video doorbell or smart speaker)
+3. Week 3 — Install one smart home device (start with automated nightlights or a smart speaker)

 4. Month 2 — Add health monitoring if needed

-5. Ongoing — Adjust based on what's working
+6. Ongoing — Adjust based on what's working and what your parent is comfortable with

 Protecting Your Own Wellbeing